jpeg729/adventofcode-csharp-notebooks/Readme.md

 ## Getting started

-1. Add an environment variable called AOC_SESSION_COOKIE containing your adventofcode session cookie.
+1. Add an environment variable called AOC_SESSION_COOKIE containing your Advent of Code session cookie.
 2. Open this folder with VSCode
 3. Install the extension for Polyglot Notebooks https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode
 4. Update it to the preview version (necessary in early December in order to use the latest C# features)